TanDongXu/Fission-DNN/README.md

 >Compile
 >-------
->1.Depend on opencv, google protobuf, google glog, LMDB, cudnn and cuda
+>1.
+Depend on opencv, google protobuf, google glog, LMDB, cudnn and cuda
->2.You can compile the code on windows or linux.
+>2.
+You can compile the code on windows or linux.
->3.Some library install:
+>3.
+Some library install
->  sudo  apt-get install libprotobuf-dev libopencv-dev protobuf-compiler libatlas-base-dev libgoogle-glog-dev liblmdb-dev
+>sudo  apt-get install libprotobuf-dev libopencv-dev protobuf-compiler libatlas-base-dev libgoogle-glog-dev liblmdb-dev

 ###GPU compute
 >* capability 2.0